 You will be granted a certified absence and will be allowed to take your exam at the next available opportunity.
 This is called a 'first sit'.
-This means that your maximum mark will not be capped at 40.0 or 50.0 (unless the exam you missed was already a re-sit).
+This means that your maximum mark will not be capped at 40 or 50 percent (unless the exam you missed was already a re-sit).
 Check with your academic school when the next available examination opportunity will be.
-Late summer exams are not available for all academic schools or in every year of a programme, so if you can't take the exam in the late summer you will normally have to wait until the exam period in the following academic year.
-Late summer re-sits are not available for final year exams.
+Late summer exams are not available for all academic schools or in every year of a programme, so if you can't take the exam in the late summer you will normally have to wait until the exam period the following academic year.